 There are a few spots to access the creek – the one above is near the red bridge next to the campground.
 We got there by parking in the main lot, by the pond/bathroom, and hiking the Devotie Trail to it.
 You can alternately park at the campground – see below for pictures.

 While in the water, we saw a ton of frogs, crawfish, and moths/butterflies!
 We will definitely be repeating this again; it’s so nice to cool off after a hike and explore the water critters as well.
-You can check out what the park looks like in fall, in this post.
+You can check out what the park looks like in the fall below.